Orthopedic & Spinal Procedures (Turning Point)

 What is the relationship between Health Net and TurningPoint?

-Health Net Health Plan of Oregon (Health Net) has contracted with TurningPoint to provide an innovative solution to work collaboratively with providers, facilities and physicians to reduce surgical treatment variability, promote safety, quality of care improvements, and support for your patients.
+Health Net has contracted with TurningPoint to provide an innovative solution to work collaboratively with providers, facilities and physicians to reduce surgical treatment variability, promote safety, quality of care improvements, and support for your patients.
 As part of this program, Health Net has delegated their utilization management function to TurningPoint for a limited scope of procedures (see FAQ question 5 for a detailed listing of procedures included in the scope of the program).

 Which Health Net members are impacted?